smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 One of the key ingredients for this solution is to set the FAILOPT parameter of the SCANSPLF command to (2), so that the command will report a failure if the Scan Rule (finding an error message) is matched, but it will report normal termination if the Scan Rule is not matched.
 So the command syntax for the SCANSPLF job looks like this:
 ```
-SCANSPLF APP('ERR2') PARAMETERS('\*RULES') FAILOPT(2)
+SCANSPLF APPKEY(13) PARAMETERS('*RULES') FAILOPT(2)
 ```
 Note that the \*RULES special value for PARAMETERS must still be enclosed in a pair of single quotes, and of course the FAILOPT is set to a value of (2).

-This application is defined in the IBM i LSAM database with the name "ERR2" and for this example the job name will be BIGCLJOB.
+This application is defined in the IBM i LSAM database with any name, assigned to the APPKEY numeric value of 12, and for this example the job name will be BIGCLJOB.
 In all cases, the report spool file that contains the job log information will be called QPJOBLOG.
 So these are the three key parameter values required to define the SCANSPLF Scan Rules using the LSAM menu 3, option 4.

 Here is an example of a segment of a fake job log report showing how it appears just after a heading line, where the target severity code will be found: